‘Old-new friends is’ the continuation of chapter 6 ‘the market’. Please read chapter 6 before reading old-new friends.

 “Son.”
 He said as I stepped on the stairs.

 “You know I have always been proud of you.
 You are a perfect child a parent can expect.
-You never say no and always obey.
+You never say ‘no’ and always obey.
 And may Allah give you whatever you want.”
 He said and smiled.
-I went upstairs and after some four months, I started studying again, like I used to do some years before.
+I went upstairs and after some four months, I started studying again, like I used to do before.
 I thought of playing football again and as I touched my phone to call Altan again, I saw some missed calls.
-Two from Abba and seven from Altan.
+Two from Abba and seven from that old-new friend; Altan.
 Without delaying a second, I called him back.

 “Hey, dude!
 You had called several times.”
 He said after we both greeted each other.